-Does life have meaning?
-Can values exist if God does not?
 In this course, students consider the works of central existentialist figures such as Kierkegaard, Nietzsche, Sartre and Camus as well as related literary works.
 Students explore themes such as authentic existence, freedom, nihilism, meaning, subjectivity and values.
+They will also examine questions such as the meaning of life and whether values are dependent on the existence of God.
 The course is both an introduction to this body of work and an attempt to raise individual awareness of the human condition within which our existence takes place.

 Level I Prereq: Academic Reading and Writing Levels of 6

 Day Class (before 5 p.m.)
 Evening Class (after 5 p.m.)
 Online Class

 The annual schedule class offerings by semester is offered as a planning tool.
 Please refer to the course schedule to see the specific time and platform for which the course is offered.